jmcoholich/openteach/README.md

 ##### 2. Build from Source

-* Inorder to have more flexibility and modify the VR APK we have also released the source code corresponding to it.
+* In order to have more flexibility and modify the VR APK we have also released the source code corresponding to it.
 The APK is made in Unity 2021.3.5f1.
 To ensure clean builds with no errors using this version is recommended.
 * For building the apk from source , add the [VR code files](/VR/Franka-Bot-Unity/) to Unity and within the settings in File menu run Build and Run.
 The targeted device in Build settings should be the Quest you are connecting to.
 Also users might need Meta account with Meta Quest Developer Hub and will need to enable Developer mode for the Meta Quest Application.

 #### User Interface for Franka Arm + Franka Gripper:

 Only requires use of the right hand controller.
 Swich modes with the **B** button and operate the gripper with the **Trigger** button.
-Note switching to the 'Pause' mode while operating will stop sending commands to the robot and will reinitialize the origin after unpausing allowing the user to continue teleoperation from a new position.
+Note switching to the 'Pause' mode while operating will stop sending commands to the robot and will reinitialize the origin after unpausing, allowing the user to continue teleoperation from a new position.

- Mode                  | Remote Color Indicator |
+ Mode                  | Remote Indicator |
 | -------------------- | ---------------------- |
 | Network Config       | Pink                   |
 | Teleoperate          | Green                  |